 First Thing First, Mind the Theme

 The point is this — Just because it takes place in a barn doesn’t mean it’s a casual affair.
-Don’t assume you’re going to a semi-formal event just because the wedding venue has a chicken coop or horse stable.
+Don’t assume you’re going to a semi-formal event because the wedding venue has a chicken coop or horse stable.

 What to Wear to a Barn Wedding: Outfit Ideas

-Consider Function as well as Style.
+Consider Function as well as Style

-Therefore, guests should wear something appropriate to the rustic wedding theme.
 A rustic setting often allows guests to adopt a casual elegance with shorter hemlines and less heavy textures like beading.

 This means you should be expecting to meet the challenges of the elements found in this unconventional wedding venue.

-For example, guests should keep their dress length in mind when deciding on barn wedding attire to help them for easier movement around the grounds.
 Plus, it would help if you avoid embellishment and highly detailed clothing that might get stuck in the barn.

-On the other hand, male guests should choose light and airy fabrics, especially when dressed in layers.
 It can be hot at a barn wedding, and if you’re wearing a suit or a jacket, you don’t want to get too hot.

 Add Some Personality to Your Look

-If you would like to wear a mini dress, go for a pretty lace texture or a flowing A-line silhouette.
 Sexy bodycon dresses and skin-tight looks with beadings and jewels make more sense for a night out at the club.

-And even if the wedding is going to be casual, you can still wear a maxi dress.
 There’s no need for a sexy mermaid dress with a train that will be dragged across the barn floor all night.
-But a pretty maxi with a floral design at the ankle is usually perfect.

-Dressing up for a barn wedding gives you more freedom to wear a fun pair of boots or a hat, which might seem out of place in a country club.
-Liven up your outfit with a unique bag or belt to match the vibe of the venue.
+Dressing up for a barn wedding gives you more freedom to wear fun boots or a hat, which might seem out of place in a country club.

-Choose the Right Colours, Texture, and Prints
+Choose the Right Colours, Textures, and Prints

-If a couple is having an outdoor wedding in a barn, chances are they aren’t looking for glitz and glamour.
 Always keep this in mind.
-The only thing situation worse than being underdressed is being overdressed for the occasion.
+The only thing worse than being underdressed is being overdressed for the occasion.

 Instead of sequins, satin, and metallics, embrace light looks in soft fabrics like lace and chiffon.
-Look for pretty prints (especially flowers) and details like ruffles, puff sleeves, and wrap belts.

-The Right Footwear is Also as Important
+The Right Footwear is Also Important

 Do you know what does not look good?
 Sinking into the mud or getting your heels stuck on the dance floor during “Uptown Funk.”

-In other words, leave the 6-inch stiletto heels at home and go for something more practical.
-Block heels and wedges are the perfect shoes for this kind of outdoor wedding because they will keep you firm on your feet while still looking great.
-Flats and sandals shouldn’t go wrong too.
+Block heels and wedges are the perfect shoes for this kind of outdoor wedding because they keep you firm while still looking great.
+Flats and sandals shouldn’t go wrong, too.

 What to Wear to a Barn Wedding for Guys?

-Need to help your husband, dad, boyfriend, or brother create a stunning barn wedding look?
+Do you need to help your husband, dad, boyfriend, or brother create a stunning barn wedding look?
 Here’s what you need to know.

 If you plan on wearing a suit, opt for light colors like beige and pale gray.
 Even a black or dark gray suit may seem too formal for the occasion.

-If the wedding is more of the casual side, leave the suit at home and style him in a blazer and trousers.
-You might even want to ditch the jacket and match the vest on a khaki trouser combo.
+If the wedding is more casual, leave the suit at home and style him in a blazer and trousers.

 You can also consider boots for extra comfort, but it should be easy to find stylish shoes that won’t hurt your feet.
-For semi-casual weddings, you can also opt for sneakers as long as they complement your rustic wedding outfit.

 And don’t be afraid to add some fun touches.
 If you’ve always wanted to see him with a bow tie, suspenders, or fun socks, now’s your chance!